reverserhw/programming_practice/ReadMe.md

 # Hello welcome to my programming practice repository XD
 ## What is this?
-*Just... my coding practice repository XD*
+Just... my coding practice repository XD

-*I like your advice and feedback!*
+I like your advice and feedback!

+I'm not good at English.

+Thank you for your understanding.